Rangi42/polishedcrystal/README.md

 * More Berries (Liechi, Ganlon, Salac, Petaya, Apicot, Lansat)
 * Replace HM01 Cut with Machete item, and HM05 Flash with Bell Lantern item
 * Make Rock Smash an HM
-* Merge Nidoran ♂ and ♀, using a multiple-sprite system like Unown
 * Evening from 5–7 PM (change morning from 4−9 AM)
 * Separate bag pockets for usable items and held items
 * Custom title screen and end credits